 -Do not invade the space nearby a potential nest since the mother can attack thinking you are a hazard to her babies

--Shout a little the keep quire; you must hear noises responding to you noise from the little squirrels
+-Shout a little then keep quiet; you must hear noises responding to you noise from the little squirrels

 Leave the young squirrels to grow up before removing them out; reason being the younger ones might even die as in they may not withstand the conditions outside there nest it will harm their health since the nest is their only safe home.
 If you are truly certain that they exist in your home, its either you contact a professional wildlife expert or be patient a little with them to become mature before evicting them.